encryptio/slime/README.md

 Slime's metadata and data are highly consistent.
 If an operation cannot be guaranteed consistent, then an error is returned instead.

+A proxy's cache is kept consistent with the data underneath it; no read will return stale data, even if a proxy's in-memory cache is involved.

 Slime requires a serializable metadata database, but inherits that database's availability model for metadata, meaning it can only support CP distributed databases in terms of the CAP theorem.
 Non-distributed serializable databases